 Hotels in Dubai are distributed across 5 main locations:

 - Dubai Marina and Jumeirah Beach Walk (JBR).
-A massive high rise city centered around a man-made lagoon, with seven km of pedestrian walkway that will take you a full day to explore.
-It was the first development of the new Dubai, and it has experienced continuous evolution thanks to the new addition of the Beach, a waterfront complex with retail stores, restaurant, and a sand beach with water sports and a splash pad.
+A massive high rise city centered around a man-made lagoon, with seven km of the pedestrian walkway that will take you a full day to explore.
+It was the first development of the new Dubai, and it has experienced continuous evolution thanks to the new addition of the Beach, a waterfront complex with retail stores, a restaurant, and a sand beach with water sports and a splash pad.
 Most recent development Bluewaters – an artificial highlight connected to the Beach by a bridge that houses 132 shops and restaurants, Caesars Palace Hotel and the new addition of beach clubs in Dubai the Cove Beach.
-Bluewaters also houses Ain Dubai the worlds tallest 250 ft Ferris Wheel.
+Bluewaters also houses Ain Dubai the world’s tallest 250 ft Ferris Wheel.

 - The Palm is dominated by the grand Atlantis Hotel, Palm Jumeirah has seen an explosion of hotels in the past couple of years, with pretty much all hotels brands opening an outpost here.
 It mixes residential and tourism in a peaceful environment, with palm trees, lined boulevards, and endlessness beaches.

 - Jumeirah Beach.
-Quiet residential areas dominated by villas, it became home of many of the very luxury hotels, starting with the super famous 7-star Burj Al Arab thanks to the pristine beaches and the unconstructed view of the Gulf (which does not happen in Marina anymore after they have built Palm Jumeriah).
+Quiet residential areas dominated by villas, it became home to many of the very luxury hotels, starting with the super famous 7-star Burj Al Arab thanks to the pristine beaches and the unconstructed view of the Gulf (which does not happen in Marina anymore after they have built Palm Jumeriah).

 - The downtown area, including Business Bay, DIFC and City Walk.
 This is the modern Dubai, the business center and the home of Burj Khalifa, the tallest building in the world as well as Dubai Mall, the biggest mall in the Middle East.
 It provides a more city experience, far from the beach but rich in excellent restaurants, bars, and shops.
 It’s where the money moves and people go hang-out.